Antifragile (book)

 Antifragile: Things That Gain From Disorder is a book by Nassim Nicholas Taleb published on November 27, 2012, by Random House in the United States and Penguin in the United Kingdom.
 This book builds upon ideas from his previous works including Fooled by Randomness (2001), The Black Swan (2007–2010), and The Bed of Procrustes (2010–2016), and is the fourth book in the five-volume philosophical treatise on uncertainty titled Incerto.
-Some of the ideas are expanded in Taleb's fifth book Skin in the Game: Hidden Asymmetries in Daily Life (2018).
+Some of the ideas are expanded on in Taleb's fifth book Skin in the Game: Hidden Asymmetries in Daily Life (2018).

 Summary

-Taleb introduces the book as follows: "Some things benefit from shocks; they thrive and grow when exposed to volatility, randomness, disorder, and stressors and love adventure, risk, and uncertainty.
-Yet, in spite of the ubiquity of the phenomenon, there is no word for the exact opposite of fragile.
-Let us call it antifragile.
-Antifragility is beyond resilience or robustness.
-The resilient resists shocks and stays the same; the antifragile gets better".

-The phenomenon is well studied in medicine, where for example Wolff's law describes how bones grow stronger due to external load.
-Hormesis is an example of mild antifragility, where the stressor is a poisonous substance and the antifragile becomes better overall from a small dose of the stressor.
-This is different from robustness or resilience in that the antifragile system improves with, not withstands, stressors, where the stressors are neither too large nor small.
-The larger point, according to Taleb, is that depriving systems of vital stressors is not necessarily a good thing and can be downright harmful.
+The titular concept of antifragility uses examples from science and mathematics to argue that some systems are strengthened by encounters with disorder, and to link sensitivity to disorder to nonlinear responses and optionality.

-More technically, Taleb defines antifragility as a nonlinear response: "Simply, antifragility is defined as a convex response to a stressor or source of harm (for some range of variation), leading to a positive sensitivity to increase in volatility (or variability, stress, dispersion of outcomes, or uncertainty, what is grouped under the designation "disorder cluster").
+Centrally, Taleb views antifragility as a nonlinear response linked to Jensen's Inequality.
+He summarized the gist of his book in a letter to Nature: "Simply, antifragility is defined as a convex response to a stressor or source of harm (for some range of variation), leading to a positive sensitivity to increase in volatility (or variability, stress, dispersion of outcomes, or uncertainty, what is grouped under the designation "disorder cluster").
 Likewise, fragility is defined as a concave sensitivity to stressors, leading to a negative sensitivity to an increase in volatility.
-The relation between fragility, convexity, and sensitivity to disorder is mathematical, obtained by theorem, not derived from empirical data mining or some historical narrative.
-It is a priori".

-As the book progresses, Taleb covers in depth the domain of the fragile and the opposing domain of the antifragile showing how fragility can be detected, measured, and transformed.
-Recurring themes throughout the book include the concepts of Skin in the Game, Via Negativa, Lindy Effect, Barbell Strategy, and the Green Lumber Fallacy.
+Taleb's thesis is that in a volatile world with a lot of destructive uncertainty, the wise economic strategy is to be antifragile: protect the downside but prepare to benefit disproportionately from potential external negative events and in all cases avoid fragility.
+An everyday example of this strategy contrasts a highly paid executive with an expensive lifestyle and debts (fragile, highly vulnerable to unemployment which could be catastrophic) with a self-employed taxi driver with no debt (resilient, unlikely to suffer an economic disaster).
+To move on to becoming antifragile then requires a combination of low fixed obligations with making small bets that have asymmetric payoffs.
+Taleb applies these concepts to a range of economic and philosophical situations with the thesis that while the modern world is full of fragility (deriving from debt, technology and economic structures that encourage obligations, leading to a reliance upon external circumstances remaining predictable and unchanging), older societies were better at managing risk with lessons for life, public policy and economic choices.
+Building on these ideas, Taleb develops the following themes, including examples of where individuals may be making themselves antifragile at society's or other people's expense.